code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 Similar to the [PrimeFaces ShowCase example](https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml){:target="_blank"} we will be displaying different cars in the DataTable.
 The below class represents a car with a basic structure.

-We will use the [Java Persistence API](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html){:target="_blank"} to define how the `Car` class maps to a H2 relational database table.
+We will use the [Java Persistence API](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html){:target="_blank"} to define how the `Car` class maps to a relational database table.

-The `@Entity` annotation, which marks the class as an entity class.
+The class is annotated with the `@Entity` annotation, which marks the class as an entity class.
 Typically, an entity represents a table in a relational database, and each entity instance corresponds to a row in that table.

 So for the `Car` class, a table named <var>CAR</var> will be created with the `id`, `brand`, `year` and `color` fields as columns.

-The `id` filed is annotated with `@Id` to marks it as a primary key.
-The @GeneratedValue annotation specifies that the primary key will be automatically generated.
+The `id` filed is annotated with `@Id` to mark it as a primary key.
+The `@GeneratedValue` annotation specifies that the primary key will be automatically generated.

 ``` java
 package com.codenotfound.primefaces.model;